2022–23 Binghamton Bearcats men's basketball team

 The 2022–23 Binghamton Bearcats men's basketball team represented Binghamton University in the 2022–23 NCAA Division I men's basketball season.
 They played their home games at the Binghamton University Events Center in Vestal, New York, led by second-year head coach Levell Sanders.
+They finished the season 13-18, 8-8 in America East Play for a three-way-tie for 4th place.
+They defeated UMBC in the quarterfinals of the America East Tournament before losing to Vermont in the semifinals.

 Previous season

 The Bearcats finished the 2021–22 season 12–17 overall, 8–10 in conference play to finish in sixth place.
 They defeated New Hampshire in the quarterfinals of the America East tournament before losing in the semifinals to Vermont.